google/exposure-notifications-server/README.md

 ## Contributing to this project

 Contributions to this project are welcomed.
-For more information about contributing to this project, see the [contribution guidelines](CONTRIBUTING)
+For more information about contributing to this project, see the [contribution guidelines](CONTRIBUTING).